 If you’re familiar with other passive systems, you might not always have the best impression of their capabilities.
 But the Pure Mini stands out from the crowd.
 The sound is full and rich without excessive thinness.

 Even better, this pickup doesn’t need a preamp.
-The surface transducers deliver enough output to directly power most amps and PA systems.
+The surface transducers deliver enough output to directly power most decent amps and PA systems.
 Enjoy a balanced sound with no excessive harsh tones.

 - Transducer-only system requires no batteries or electronics